strengthtoendure/railsbox/README.md

 #-b 0.0.0.0 needed to access 3000 outside of vagrant
 ```

-For existing Rails projects copy the `Vagrantfile` and `ansible` directory to your Rails project directory and run:
+For existing Rails projects copy the `Vagrantfile` to your Rails project directory and run:

 ```
 $ vagrant up